PyxelM/alucinara/content/groups-and-places/early-morellic-tribes.md

 Spiritual leaders facilitated marriage ceremonies, which were permitted only between women and their husbands.
 Marriage ceremonies required the participants to wear special clothing, known as '*Byelodjunu*[^6],' and for the bride to recite oral tradition on the nature of marriage.

 The ceremony was completed through covering one of each of the participants' palms with resin, and interlocking that hand with the other (the hands facing the spiritual leader).
 This symbolises the connection of those married.
-### Calendar
-The early morellic calendar was divided into 8 months, beginning at the summer solstice, and aligning with the movements of Qherelh's largest moon, known as Taqharh.
-A person's age was not counted from the day of their birth, but rather from the the month of their birth.
 ### Coming of Age
 The early morellic coming of age ritual took place for males on their 6th birthday, and females' 5th, being the ages when the minikin reached the age of maturity and began to be held accountable for their actions.
 Eunuchs did not perform these rituals.
 #### In Males